aaronspring/Spring_etal_2020_ERL/README.md

-# Spring et al. 2020, manuscript in prep.
+# Spring et al. 2020

-The paper is still in the process of writing and has not been submitted yet.
+The paper is submitted to Environmental Research Letters.

 ## Aim